 - the sensitivity of designated sites to your actions

-- potential for cumulative effects, eg when combined with other actions in your plan or other abstractions likely to be taking place in that reach or area
+- potential for cumulative effects, for example when combined with other actions in your plan or other abstractions likely to be taking place in that reach or area

 You must support your assessment using monitoring data and appropriate tools for analysing and interpreting the data, such as:

-- environmental sensitivity, eg if you need more information about a feature
+- environmental sensitivity, for example if you need more information about a feature

 - existing data, assessments, plans and other knowledge that may be relevant to the assessment

 - whether your actions could have an effect on the movement of migratory fish

 - uncertainties relating to the assessment and what is required from you